Machined Stainless Steel Safety Razor Grades and Other Metals

 • Both grades have a higher resistance to corrosion than grade 303 (As discussed above).

-• You can see the corrosion-resistant qualities of these stainless grades in the image below.
+• You can see the relative corrosion-resistant qualities of these stainless grades in the image below.
 We etch(controlled corrosion) our Damascus in warm acid, after machining.
 The acid attacks grade 304 much quicker than the 316 and reveals the grain in this forged material.

 Surface finish of 304 and 316 stainless steel damascus single edge safety razor